RamuLincoln/techsolveIT/README.md

 **Stack:** VS Code + GitHub Copilot (Agent mode) + Power BI Modeling MCP Server (local), connected directly to the live semantic model behind the dashboard.

 > Originally planned as a Microsoft Copilot Studio agent connected to a published Power BI dataset.
-This was blocked because of login access to the required Premium/Fabric workspace, so the project pivoted to a local MCP connection with no employer-tenant dependency.
+I dont have access to the required Premium/Fabric workspace, so decided to use the local MCP connection.

 **How it works:** the agent queries the actual DAX measures behind the dashboard, so answers are grounded in the same validated logic — not re-derived or guessed.